 01442 604 234

 Welcome to the Aston Park Tennis Club website.
 We are a friendly village LTA accredited Clubmark club located in Aston Park, Aston Clinton.
-The club has three flood lit hard courts and a clubhouse and is a two minute walk from ample parking facilities and the popular Cafe in the Park.
-The courts themselves are surrounded by beautiful parkland.
+The club has three flood lit hard courts and a clubhouse and is a two minute walk from recently updated parking facilities and the popular Cafe in the Park.
+The courts themselves are surrounded by well maintained parkland.

 We cater for all levels of players and encourage members to participate in mens, womens and mixed competitive doubles matches.
 Club day is on Sunday at 10.30am (Winter Season) but always check the APTC website first as it can move to 2pm if there is a morning match.